martinkelly23/apple-health-extractor/README.md

 specific_records = extractor.get_records("HKQuantityTypeIdentifierHeartRate")
 ```

+# Apple Health Data Extractor

+This package provides tools to extract and analyze data from Apple Health XML exports.

+## Installation

 ### Contributing
 Contributions are welcome!
 Please fork the repository and open a pull request with your improvements.